-Approximately 19% of shoppers will abandon their cart if they don’t trust the site with their credit card information.
-Another 8% will abandon if there are too few payment options.
+Baymard’s 2021 survey indicates more than 15% of shoppers abandon their cart if they don’t trust the site with their credit card information, while another 7% will abandon it if there are too few payment options.

 Be Transparent With Shipping

-Even if the faster shipping options are more expensive, it’s better to have them as an option than to risk losing a sale.
+Even if the faster shipping options are more expensive, it’s better to have them as an option rather than risk losing a sale.
 Also, be sure to provide estimated arrival dates or at least timetables for when shoppers can expect their order to arrive.

-Offer Buy Online, Pick Up In-store
+Offer Buy Online, Pick Up in Store

-Have a Clear and Flexible Return Policy
+Establish a Clear & Flexible Return Policy

-About 11% of shoppers abandon carts because of an unsatisfactory return policy.
+Baymard’s survey reveals 11% of shoppers abandon carts because of an unsatisfactory return policy.
 This number is likely even higher during the holiday season when items are being purchased as gifts.
 You need to have a clearly stated return policy so that shoppers know what to expect.
 Include the return policy on your checkout screen and in all digital receipts.